Partners: Liverpool School of Tropical Medicine, UK and Istanbul University, Turkey [opens new tab]

 This devastation put an extra burden on the health workforce as staff had to work long hours to treat injured people and manage the crisis.
 The situation was further exacerbated by pre-existing health workforce shortages and cases of staff burnout.

-This study will take place in two districts in Malatya province, Turkey – one of the provinces most affected by the recent earthquakes.
-The study will assess the health system’s preparedness and response to shocks, using local-level health workforce management systems as a tracer for the wider health system.
-We will explore whether the Turkish health system has demonstrated absorption, adaptation, and transformation to support resilience in the face of the recent earthquake and how that has happened, identifying gaps in health system preparedness to shocks.
+This study is taking place in two heavily affected districts in Turkey.
+It is assessing the health system’s preparedness and response to shocks, using local-level health workforce management systems as a tracer for the wider health system.
+It is exploring whether the Turkish health system has demonstrated absorption, adaptation, and transformation to support resilience in the face of the recent earthquake and how that has happened, identifying gaps in health system preparedness to shocks.

 The specific objectives are: